 Skilled workforce ratio

-31.7 % - over a quarter of all those employed have a university degree
+34 % - one third of all those employed have a university degree

 250 patents per 100,000 inhabitants